What Is a Password Manager? (And Do I Need One?)

 What are the benefits of using a password manager?

-It’s never recommended to use the same password for different accounts because it could increase your potential security risk.
-Some password managers provide notifications if you reuse a password or use a weak password.
+• Avoid reusing passwords: Using the same password for different accounts is never recommended because it could increase your potential security risk.
+Some password managers notify if you reuse a password or use a weak one.
 They would then prompt you to create a new password.

-The way password managers work increases your online security while also providing a convenient way to manage important online information.
+• Increase online security: Password managers work to increase your online security while also providing a convenient way to manage important online information.
 This type of security could significantly help with identity protection since your passwords would be randomly generated and secure.

 Why you might want to turn off Google Password Manager